 Hylas and the Naiads: A Hero’s Distraction

-Hylas was a companion of Heracles on the quest for the Golden Fleece.
-When they stopped at a spring for water, Hylas was abducted by smitten Naiads.
-His disappearance led Heracles on a futile search, causing him to be left behind by the Argonauts.
+Hylas accompanied Heracles on the adventurous quest for the Golden Fleece.
+During a brief stop at a spring for water, smitten Naiads abducted Hylas.
+His sudden disappearance spurred Heracles into a futile search.
+Consequently, the Argonauts left him behind as they continued on their journey.
 This myth highlights the Nymphs’ enchanting beauty and its potential to distract even the most focused of heroes, serving as a narrative device to separate Heracles from his companions.

 Io – The Priestess of Hera in Argos